All Episodes

 He knows there are certain precursors that will go on, which they think maybe have sort of happened.

-But also there's reason to think that Ed Dames people can't discriminate between one of the multiverse occurrences and another.
+But also, there's reason to think that Ed Dames people can't discriminate between one of the multiverse occurrences and another.

-Um something that's an entirely outside of this discussion.
+Something that's entirely outside of this discussion.

-In any event, though, so getting back to Courtney Brown so I can wrap this up and try and get back to sleep.
+In any event, though, so getting back to Courtney Brown, so I can wrap this up and try and get back to sleep.

-Um I have a lot of work to do relative to getting ready for this.
+I have a lot of work to do relative to getting ready for this.

 Therefore, it makes sense for anybody that listens to this to do a couple of things.